Daniel Ortega: 2021 general election

-Controversy
+Criticisms and concerns

-Ortega's presidency has been subject to much criticism and accusations of his becoming a strongman.
+Ortega's second presidency has been subject to much criticism and accusations of his becoming a strongman.
 The 2018 protests have been pointed to as being symbolic of these tensions.
 In 2018, Frances Robles wrote in The New York Times that the "many Ortega adult children manage everything from gasoline distribution to television stations" in Nicaragua.

 In the months preceding the November 2021 Nicaraguan general election, Ortega's government arrested many prominent opposition members.
-As of July 23, 26 opposition leaders have been imprisoned.
+As of 23 July 26 opposition leaders have been imprisoned.

-On March 24, 2022, the ambassador Arturo McFields, condemned the Ortega government and requested the release of political prisoners, alluding that the government people were "tired of dictatorship" and that it was not easy to denounce it.
+On 24 March 2022, the ambassador Arturo McFields, condemned the Ortega government and requested the release of political prisoners, alluding that the government people were "tired of dictatorship" and that it was not easy to denounce it.
 As a result, he was dismissed.

-The American lawyer Paul Reichler also left his position as representative due to "moral conscience", who felt that "He was no longer the Daniel Ortega whom he respected so much and served with so much pride," he found it inconceivable that someone like him would have mercilessly suppressed peaceful demonstrations and who denounced that he had his former colleagues prisoners in inhumane conditions, accusing him of "murdering" said general for not receiving adequate medical treatment.
-This figure of American origin served as Nicaragua's international legal adviser before the International Court of Justice, when Managua denounced the United States for financing the counterrevolution, winning the case.
+The American lawyer Paul Reichler also left his position as representative due to "moral conscience", who felt that the president "was no longer the Daniel Ortega whom he respected so much and served with so much pride".
+Reichler found it inconceivable that someone like Ortega would have mercilessly suppressed peaceful demonstrations and imprisoned his former colleagues in inhumane conditions, and accused him of "murdering" a general by withholding medical treatment.
+Reichler had served as Nicaragua's international legal adviser before the International Court of Justice, when Managua sued the United States for financing the Contras, winning the case.

 The Ortega administration also ordered the closure of the Nicaraguan Language Academy for failing to register as a "foreign agent" ratified by the Sandinista parliament with the favorable vote of 75 deputies of the ruling FSLN.

 Sexual abuse allegations

 In 1998, Daniel Ortega's adopted stepdaughter Zoilamérica Narváez released a 48-page report in which she alleged he had sexually abused her from 1979, when she was 12, until 1990.
 Ortega and his wife Murillo denied the allegation.
 The case could not proceed in Nicaraguan courts, which have been consistently allied with Ortega, because he had immunity from prosecution as a member of parliament, and the five-year statute of limitations for sexual abuse and rape charges had expired.
-Narváez's complaint to the Inter American Human Rights Commission was ruled admissible on 15 October 2001.
+Narváez's complaint to the Inter-American Human Rights Commission was ruled admissible on 15 October 2001.
 On 4 March 2002, the Nicaraguan government accepted the commission's recommendation of a "friendly agreement".
 Narváez withdrew the accusations in 2008.
 Following the 2016 election, Narváez renewed her accusations and said that she had become an outcast in her family.

-In 2019 a documentary film Exiliada was released which revolves around Zoilamérica Narváez and her sexual abuse allegations against Ortega.
+A 2019 documentary film Exiliada was released which revolves around Zoilamérica Narváez and her sexual abuse allegations against Ortega.

-There is also the case of Elvia Junieth who was abused by the president in 2005, and, according to the family, a girl was born from that relationship that Ortega did not recognize.
+There is also the case of Elvia Junieth who was allegedly abused by Ortega in 2005, and, according to the family, a girl was born from that relationship that Ortega did not recognize.
 Ernesto Moncada Lau, another of the assistants to the Sandinista president, appears on the birth certificate as the father of the minor.
 Her brother died in the Tipitapa Model prison in November 2021.